williamyorkl/vite-plugin-static-source-require/README.md

 # vite-plugin-static-source-require
-allows you to use `require` in vite to import static recourse
+A vite plugin that allows you to use `require` in `vite` to import static recourse